How does passive investing work?

 Home insurance is an essential expense – one that can often be pricey.
 You can lower your monthly recurring expenses by finding a more economical alternative for home insurance.

 SmartFinancial can help you do just that.
 SmartFinancial’s online marketplace of vetted home insurance providers allows you to quickly shop around for rates from the country’s top insurance companies, and ensure you’re paying the lowest price possible for your home insurance.Explore better rates

 How to get started passive investing

 You can get into index funds any number of ways — through your 401(k) at work, a mutual fund company, a discount broker — but the quick and easy route is to use one of today’s popular investing apps.

-If you want to go really passive, sign up for a platform that automatically invests your “spare change” from everyday purchases, turning your pennies into a diversified portfolio.
+If you want to go really passive, sign up for a platform that automatically invests your money to create a diversified portfolio.

 And if you do decide to go the active route, consider using an app that charges zero commission so you can hold on to more of your money.

 It’s not often the lazy approach is the most direct path to success.
 So why not grab a cold beverage and make the most of it right away?

 Follow These Steps if you Want to Retire Early

 Secure your financial future with a tailored plan to maximize investments, navigate taxes, and retire comfortably.